 Each academic year the COE gathers a small group of Wesleyan faculty members, a scholar of prominence from outside Wesleyan, and a small group of undergraduate students into a year-long academic think tank on a critical environmental issue.
 The aim of the think tank is not only to generate a deeper understanding of the thematic issue, but also to produce scholarly works that will influence national/international thinking and action on the issue.
 This year’s Think Tank theme: Meaningful Worlds: Listening and Learning Beyond the Human.

-- Join us on 11/2/19 for What on Earth Are They Saying: Listening and Learning Beyond the Human
+- Watch: What on Earth Are They Saying: Listening and Learning Beyond the Human

 - Read more about past COE Think Tank themes